 Bridging the Gap creates new opportunities for policy-relevant scholarship that are deeply respected inside research universities as well as useful to policy and decision makers.

-BTG - OUP Book Series
+BTG-OUP Book Series

-The Bridging the Gap Series publishes manuscripts that are written to engage both academic and policy audiences, and make significant contributions to debates in both communities.
+The Bridging the Gap OUP Series publishes manuscripts that are written to engage both academic and policy audiences, and make significant contributions to debates in both communities.

 Additional Initiatives